 In 2014, the ODE’s State Board adopted the Native American/Alaska Native Education State Plan.
 Objective 7 of the plan states, “Every school district in Oregon implements (K-12) historically accurate, culturally embedded, place-based, contemporary, and developmentally appropriate Native American/Alaska Native curriculum….”.

-Native Americans lived in this state long before it became Oregon.
+Native Americans lived in this state since time immemorial, long before it became Oregon.
 How can we teach youth about Oregon history without including the voice of Oregon’s Native American peoples – both past and present?
-This general lack of knowledge about Native American people extends to curricula - thus SB 13: Tribal History / Shared History.
+This general lack of knowledge about Native American people extends to curricula - thus the need for Tribal History/Shared History.
 Currently, ODE includes required teaching about Native Americans in ODE’s Social Studies State Standards.
-Tribal History / Shared History will create opportunities to expand those requirements across multiple content areas.
+Tribal History/Shared History will create opportunities to expand those requirements across multiple content areas.